DALIN-Prog/capstone/docs/README.md

 <div>

-<strong>❗ Notes about the Transition Plans:</strong>
+**:exclamation:Notes about the Transition Plans:**

-<li>The percentile calculated is based on the ranking of the score calculated.</li>
+* The percentile calculated is based on the ranking of the score calculated.
-<li>While peer's performance value can change when any of the optional dropdown is selected, the <strong>percentile</strong> will always remain the same.</li>
+* While peer's performance value can change when any of the optional dropdown is selected, the **percentile** will always remain the same.

 </div>